-Both versions with animals showed potential for high creative impact, landing in the top 20% of all ads tested.
+Both versions with animals showed potential for high creative impact, landing in the top 20% of all ads in the database.
 The stronger of the two versions was used as the basis for the final creative.

 Research showed many strengths in the way this version communicated the flamin’ hot flavor — through the music, the animals and their funny reactions.
 But message clarity was an area to optimize.
 The second-by-second emotional reactions showed that the intensity of emotions was relatively low in the last five seconds, which was the part that communicated the key message “Flamin’ Hot unleashes your wild side.”
 It also showed that scenes with animals moving to the beats of the song were the most entertaining.

 The last few seconds of the commercial were reworked.
 Instead of a sloth slowly putting a flamin’ hot Doritos in his mouth, the final ad features a dancing meerkat followed by the key message, which is reinforced in the last seconds with the animals partying.
 This made the final creative even stronger — landing the key messages and ending on an emotional high.